Quantum-Accelerators/quacc/docs/src/user/advanced/jobflow.md

 ### Known Limitations

-Jobflow cannot easily be used with Quacc recipes that involve classes (particularly those involving dynamic workflows) since they are structured for [Covalent](https://github.com/AgnostiqHQ/covalent).
-Nonetheless, we fully support the development of Jobflow-specific workflows.
-Refer to the `quacc.recipes.emt.jobflow` module for an example.

 ```{hint}
 In short, Jobflow works for all features in Quacc that don't have a `@ct.lattice` decorator in the recipe.
 ```

+Jobflow cannot be used with Quacc recipes that involve classes since they are, by default, structured for [Covalent](https://github.com/AgnostiqHQ/covalent).
+To address this, we fully support the development of Jobflow-specific workflows that are mirrors of their Covalent counterparts.
+Refer to the `quacc.recipes.emt.jobflow` module for a representative example.

 ### Learn More